-- Domestic Dry-Bulk consists of Canadian flagged dry-bulk vessels and ship management services.
+- 1. Domestic Dry-Bulk consists of Canadian flagged dry-bulk vessels and ship management services.
 The dry-bulk vessels operate within the Great Lakes, St. Lawrence Waterway, and Atlantic Canada.
-The vessels are designed to carry a variety of dry-bulk products including iron ore, grain, coal and coke, salt and aggregates. - 2.
-Product Tankers consist of Canadian flagged vessels which operate within the Great Lakes, St. Lawrence Waterway and Atlantic Canada.
-Customers include major oil refiners, leading wholesale distributors and large consumers of petroleum products. - Ocean Self-Unloaders consists of direct ownership of ocean-going dry-bulk self-unloading vessels and interests in other self-unloaders that trade worldwide. - 4.
-Global Short Sea Shipping consists of three global fleets; a fleet of specialized cement carriers and a fleet of short sea mini bulkers.
-The four handy-size bulkers were sold during 2021.
+The vessels are designed to carry a variety of dry-bulk products including iron ore, grain, coal and coke, salt and aggregates. - Product Tankers consist of Canadian flagged vessels which operate within the Great Lakes, St. Lawrence Waterway and Atlantic Canada.
+Customers include major oil refiners, leading wholesale distributors and large consumers of petroleum products. - 3.
+Ocean Self-Unloaders consists of direct ownership of ocean-going dry-bulk self-unloading vessels and interest in one other self-unloader that trades worldwide. - 4.
+Global Short Sea Shipping consists of three global fleets; a fleet of specialized cement carriers and a fleet of short sea mini bulkers and a fleet of handy-size bulkers that are part of a sales and purchase platform.